Learning Outcomes

 - Mobile Phones: Must be switched off or silenced completely.
 Using a phone for calls, messages, or recording is prohibited and may constitute contempt of court.

-- Laptops/Tablets: Generally permissible for case preparation and note-taking, but seek clarification from the court if unsure.
-Ensure devices do not cause disruption.
+- Laptops/Tablets: Generally permissible for case preparation and note‑taking, but ensure devices do not cause disruption (no audible notifications, keyboard noise kept to a minimum).

 Key Term: Contempt of Court